icaoberg/academic-kickstart/content/post/singularity-gotop/index.md

 singularity build --remote $IMAGE $DEFINITION
 ```

-If you notice, there isn't much difference between this script and the script above.
+If you notice, there isn't much difference between this script and the previous script.

 To build the image remotely simply run